|

 whole area's attraction to shoppers.
 A win-win situation, as the cliche

 goes.
 The reality may be a zero-sum game.
 Let's see why.
+The Reit's prospectus issued at the time

 of its initial public offering (IPO) in September lists a valuation of